-ASPB is offering a limited number of $575 travel grants to attend the Plant Biology 2016 Annual Meeting which will be held this year in Austin, Texas from July 9-13, 2016.
-This program aims to increase attendance of early career scientists at the annual meeting by providing travel funds for those in financial need.
+ASPB is offering a limited number of $575 travel grants to attend Plant Biology 2019 which will be held this year in San Jose, California from August 3-7, 2019.
+This program aims to increase attendance of early career scientists at the annual meeting by providing funds for those in financial need.
 Broadening participation of underrepresented groups to increase diversity and inclusion among Plant Biology attendees is another primary goal.
-Undergraduate students, graduate students, postdocs, faculty, and professionals beginning their careers in plant science are strongly encouraged to apply.
+Undergraduate students, graduate students, postdocs, pre-tenure faculty, and professionals beginning their careers in plant science are strongly encouraged to apply.
 Applicants must be members of ASPB.
 US Residency is not a requirement to apply.

 Applicants must submit for review:

 - an abstract of the research that they intend to submit for presentation at the annual meeting*

 - a paragraph expressing why attending Plant Biology 2024 would enhance their career